ferdinandobons/aws-advisor/README.md

 ## Overview

-Single-agent system powered by Claude (Anthropic) that acts as your personal AWS Solutions Architect.
+Single-agent system powered by Claude (Anthropic) or Ollama (local models) that acts as your personal AWS Solutions Architect.

 **Key Features:**
 - 💬 Interactive consultation with an AWS expert
 - 📚 Always references official AWS documentation
 - 🔧 Generates Terraform and CDK code
 - 💰 Real-time AWS pricing data
+- 🖥️ Option to run locally with Ollama models

 ## Prerequisites